nodeca/nodeca-doc/src/documents/database.html.md

 `./db/seeds` folder, one seed in each *.js file.
 Each file exports async function, that applies seed.

 **NOTE**.
-Loading seeds is limited to development/test enviroment.
+Loading seeds is limited to development/test environment.
 If you really need to run seed on production/staging, you must use option -f (--force)